How to Manage Unwanted Wedding Opinions

 Because finding a venue is one of the first things you should do while planning your wedding, we here at NOAH’S Event Venue get to interact with couples throughout their planning process.
 We’ve seen debates, discussions, and conversations between couples and their loved ones, and we’ve picked up a few tips and tricks on how to handle all the not-so-wanted opinions friends and family throw your way.

 Saying “no” can be tough when trying to avoid hurt feelings, but luckily, there are times when deflecting can work just fine!
-In other words, there are ways to stop suggestions without being abrupt.
+In other words, there are ways to stop suggestions and wedding opinions without being abrupt.
 Need some tactics?
 Try these!

 “Thank you so much, but I’m actually taking a break from planning the wedding.
 How are you doing?”